SEACrowd/seacrowd.github.io/_posts/2024-11-09-seavl-launch.md

 ---

 # 🚨 Call for contributors
 The follow-up to the highly successful *SEACrowd* project is here!
-Become a co-author for SEA-VL: a community-driven project to create vision-language models for SEA languages, by SEA researchers!
+Become a co-author for SEA-VL: a community-driven project to create vision-language models and datasets for SEA languages!

 <!-- ADD A SHORT BANNER HERE, SOMETHING THE SIZE OF A TWITTER BANNER WITH THE PROJECT NAME -->

-#### What can I do for SEA-VL?
+### What can I do for SEA-VL?
-SEA-VL is a big project -- much larger than SEACrowd -- which is why we have decided to split it into two phases.

-For Phase One, the task is to submit **self-taken culturally-relevant images**, plus descriptions about the shared image.
-This will be cleaned and compiled into a comprehensive dataset later on.
+SEA-VL is a big initiative which is why we have decided to split it into two phases.
+In the **Phase 1** of SEA-VL, the task is to submit and review **self-taken culturally-relevant images**, plus descriptions about the shared image.
+This will be cleaned and compiled into a comprehensive open-access SEA-relevant image dataset.
+This dataset will be incorporated as the core component of the **Phase 2** where we will build instruction-tuning VL datasets and build a SEA-specific vision language model (VLM) using the constructed dataset.

-#### What's in it for me?
+### What's in it for me?
 Like the previous SEACrowd project, contributions will be rewarded with points.
-Achieving X points will guarantee you a spot in our paper for Phase 1.
+Achieving **200 points** will guarantee you a spot in our paper publication for **Phase 1**.

+> Live contribution tracking monitor will be open soon!

-#### What is a "Culturally-relevant Image"?
+### What is a "Culturally-relevant Image"?
 Any image containing a subject relevant to your culture is accepted.
 For example, this can be food (ex. a photo of someone eating Nasi Goreng), places (ex. a scene from Escolta Street in Manila), events (ex.
 Chinese New Year celebration in your country), day-to-day life with culture-specific things (ex. eating with hands), and many more.
 As long as it contains something that's related to SEA culture, you can submit it.

-#### Can I submit images from the internet?
+### Can I submit images from the internet?
 **No.** Images have to be strictly taken by you.

 Any images you provide will be later licensed under the open-source CC-BY-SA 4.0 license.
 Please make sure that the photos you submit do not belong to anyone else.

+### Timeline

+#### Phase 1
+- 11 Nov 2024: Launch Task 1 (Culturally-Relevant Self-Photo Collection)
+- 25 Nov 2024: Launch Task 2 (Culturally-Relevant Image Review)
+- 15 Jan 2025: End of self-photo review period
+- 15 Feb 2025: Round 1 publication deadline (ACL 2025)

+#### Phase 2
+(Please wait for a further announcement)

+### Contribution Point

+#### Phase 1
+We divide the **Phase 1** into two tasks: image submission and image review, each task follow the following scoring standard:

+##### Task 1: Submit a SEA culturally-relevant self-photo (1-2 points depending on where the photo is taken)
+- 1 point for each self-taken culturally-relevant image from **Indonesia**, **Singapore**, and **Phillippines**
+- 1.5 points for each self-taken culturally-relevant images from **Thailand**, **Malaysia**, and **Vietnam**
+- 2 points for each self-taken culturally-relevant images from **Brunei**, **EastTimor**, **Cambodia**, **Laos**, **Myanmar**

+##### Task 2: Review an image-caption pair (1 point per instance)
+For reviewing, have the reviewer candidates pass a short test first.
+Details are coming soon by **25 Nov 2024**.

+#### Phase 2
+(Please wait for a further announcement)

 #### How do I join?
 Submitting is easy!
 Simply access this [form](https://docs.google.com/forms/d/e/1FAIpQLScHKqaNlh-SvTD75AtWKkNhFvPNXXDy1eFyrqy3XGXq7M15Vw/viewform) and fill in the required details.